Author: Than Taintor

 Learning how to manage unknowns is a skill developed over time.
 In a recent conversation we had internally, the team talked about how a principal engineer is expected to be able to “fight fires” by coming into any project and figuring out what needs to be done to get it finished, no matter what technology or tools it involves.
 This may or may not be a reasonable expectation, but my point is that the ability to work around what you don’t know is something that can be learned; starting with managing unknowns at the feature level until you’re comfortable looking at a codebase where everything is new to you.

-But over time, through paying attention to the shape of what you know and don’t know, you can get to a point where your estimates are close most of the time, your instincts of where to look for a bug are usually good, and you can often give enough context to get a decent answer to your questions.
+However, over time, through paying attention to the shape of what you know and don’t know, you can get to a point where your estimates are close most of the time, where your instincts on where to look for a bug are good, and where you can often give enough context to get a decent answer to your questions.